MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 Node type: GET

 This node will retrieve the service-generated correlation IDs for the given MDM provider.
-If there is more than one correlation ID, they are separated by “;” in the string.
+If there's more than one correlation ID, they're separated by “;” in the string.

 Templated SyncML Call: